hdkainth/EasyTimers/README.md

 ### Screens <a id="screens"></a>

-The app’s interface has two items
+The app’s interface has two items:
 * Header
 * Main screen